-As the war in Ukraine continues to cause devastation and displacement, over 8.2 million refugees, mostly women and children, have sought safety across Europe and beyond.
-Now, the collapse of the Kakhovka dam in the country’s southern region has worsened the situation, leading to widespread flooding, abandoned homes, a lack of clean water , danger from displaced explosives, and the potential for waterborne diseases to spread.
-Learn more about the emergency and what World Vision is doing to help people affected by the crisis.
+As the war in Ukraine continues to cause devastation and displacement, over 6.3 million refugees, mostly women and children, have sought safety in Europe and beyond.
+Children continue to face disruptions in education and the absence of safe and stable environments.
+Learn more about the conflict and what World Vision is doing to help people affected by the Ukraine crisis.

 The global population of refugees has surpassed 34 million, and their needs have never been greater, not only for the basic necessities of life, but also for hope and opportunities to be self-sufficient.
 Explore the challenges faced by refugees and find out more about the global refugee crisis.